 Lovemarks by Kevin Roberts

-Lovemarks brands are relational, personal, iconic and passionately infused with a love story and mystery.
-The book by the CEO of Saachi & Saachi talks about understanding consumers' dreams, to know what they want and when they want it and to create great experiences, that make your brand a part of their lives.
-Chapter 9 dives into our sensorial experience and really brings home the idea of getting your ‘sensory priorities’ of your brand right.
+Lovemark brands are relational, personal, iconic and passionately infused with a love story and mystery.
+The book by the CEO of Saachi & Saachi talks about understanding consumers’ dreams—to know what they want and when they want it and to create great experiences, which make your brand a part of their lives.
+Chapter 9 dives into our sensorial experience and really brings home the idea of getting the ‘sensory priorities’ of your brand right.

 Sapiens by Yuvah Noah Harari